astrochart/astrochart.github.io/wiki/resources.md

 called Bash (which is a portmanteu of Bourne Again SHell).
 If this is your first time in the shell, check out our [linux shell🐢 help page](shell_help).

-We were all n00bs once!
-See a bit slang you don't recognize?
-Consult our modest [compendium of computer vocabulary](assets/vocab).
-Or just, you know, google it!

 ### Install Gnu Radio
 [GNU Radio](https://www.gnuradio.org/about/) is the free open source software that we will be using to help us process our data.